-I read Joe Cutler’s post on products’ failures in Its Product’s Fault!
+I read John Cutler’s post on products’ failures in Its Product’s Fault!
 Right?, on Medium.
-It has been widely discussed that the primary reasons of startups’ failures are around product-market fit (or as Brian Balfour says, market-product fit).
-This is in addition to other factors including weak leadership, flawed product execution, or lack of funds.
+It has been widely discussed that the primary reason of startups’ failures are around product-market fit (or as Brian Balfour says, market-product fit).
+This is in addition to other factors including issues in the leadership, flawed product execution, or lack of funds.

 When we say no market, there is some context of whether there was no market of the idea itself, or there is no market for when the customers start using the product.
 There is a difference, because sometimes things change from the time when idea is validated, to the moment when the customers start using the product (I have seen it while working as a consultant on different two products).
 So it may be possible that the idea had some market, but the product did not have market because it did not evolve (for right pace, timing, experience, value).

 The promise is diluted in the product UX, in leadership for right directions, in its marketability, or the market itself has changed for customers’ buying behavior (for any reason in technology, habits, competition, or any other factor).

 One big issue that I often see in startups or in on-growth product teams is that the design teams know very little of sales and the sales teams know little about design.
 (This situation is even worse for services agencies who are designing products for their clients—they have absolutely no clue on how their clients will make sales.)

 Unless the design teams know what exactly sells and how, their understanding of designing an experience is likely to be different from what actually the sales team plans to sell.

 They should understand the funnel, and the pitch of how sales teams actually convert.
 This team does not sell of course but they need a sales-bent-of-mind sometimes while making important design decisions.